Killa Saifullah District: Oil and minerals

 The district is rich with mineral wealth and produces high quality chromite in Pakistan, the second largest reserve in the world.
 Gypsum, ores of coal, salt, granite, marble, copper and gabbro are also found in various parts of the district.
 Being rich in oil and gas, the government of Pakistan has started oil and gas exploration in the Murgha Fairzai, Shaighala and Kakar Khurasan areas.

 Location

-Killa Saifullah is about 182 km south of the provincial capital Quetta.
+Killa Saifullah is about 182 km north-east of the provincial capital Quetta.
 Neighbouring districts are Zhob, Loralai and Pishin.